streamlink/streamlink/docs/install.rst

 Portable                             See the `Windows binaries`_ section below

-Nightly builds                       See the `Windows nightly builds`_ section below
+Nightly builds                       See the `Windows binaries`_ section below

 Python pip                           See the `PyPI package and source code`_ section below